rsdoiel/mkpage/how-to/simple-with-nav/index.md

 This theme demonstates adding a Markdown file for controlling site navigation and document specific titles.
-Like the simple theme you have a Content element and a sitewide common CSSPath element.
+Like the simple theme you have a "content" element and a sitewide common "csspath" element.

 The title element in the Markdown document is extracted with the _mkpage_ utility called _titleline_.